vstppen/tumorCode-release/README.md

 `cmake .. && make -j`

-After building, the executable file will be generated in the `build' directory:
+After building, the executable file will be generated in the `build` directory:

 `./test`